-Funerals are never easy, but they are an event that we must all eventually take part in and they can be a financial burden for family at a particularly sensitive and emotionally challenging time.
+Funerals are never easy, but they are an event that we must all eventually take part in and they can be a financial burden for the family at a particularly sensitive and emotionally challenging time.

-One option for meeting the financial costs and reducing the stress involved, is to prepay the funeral.
+One option for meeting the financial costs and reducing the stress involved is to prepay the funeral.
 This is a concept that appears to be enjoying growing acceptance, however, there is still some ambiguity about the true benefits of prepaid plans, how they work and whether there are risks involved.

 We talked to Davina Bambrick, who is General Manager QLD Funerals of Invocare, a major funeral services provider that arranges prepaid funerals through a plan called Guardian.

 Davina explains the main advantages of entering into a prepaid plan.
 “It’s more than just finances.
 A planned funeral allows you to consider alternatives and make decisions regarding your own passing, giving you the confidence in knowing that your affairs are in order and your final preparations have been made.
 It also provides peace of mind to you, your loved ones, and your family by taking away any uncertainty.”

 Beyond the family and financial concerns associated with a funeral, you are able to make decisions regarding how the event goes ahead.
 You can decide on cremation or and even whether or not the service is conducted at a particular crematorium or cemetery.